coatespt/cursor-twitter/SESSION_NOTES.md

 ## Restarting AI_loader
 What a fuckin' mess that was.
 I think it's straightened out, modulo egregious hack to get sessions out of it.

 Re-loading with sept_26.
 Stop/start to be sure it works.
+YES

-Start load of sept_27  Stop/start to be sure it works
+Start load of sept_27  Stop/start to be sure it works  YES

 Go back to sept_26 and make sure it all starts at the right places.
+YES

 Verify that the config value for the run is correctly overriden on the command line.
 It was wrong, not sure it actually got fixed.